Manishearth/manishearth.github.io/source/drafts/async.md

 ```

 Functions are things which execute a task and return once.
 On the other hand, generators
-return multiple times; they basically pause execution to "yield" some data, and can be resumed
+return multiple times; they pause execution to "yield" some data, and can be resumed
 at which point they will run until the next yield.
 While my example doesn't show this, generators
 can also finish executing like regular functions.

 Closures in Rust are
-[basically sugar for a struct containing captured data, plus an implementation of one of the `Fn` traits to make it callable][closure-huon].
+[sugar for a struct containing captured data, plus an implementation of one of the `Fn` traits to make it callable][closure-huon].

-Generators are similar, except they implement the `Generator` trait, and usually store an enum representing various states.
+Generators are similar, except they implement the `Generator` trait[^5], and usually store an enum representing various states.

-The [unstable book] has some examples on what this state machine enum will look like.
+The [unstable book] has some examples on what the generator state machine enum will look like.

 This is much closer to what we were looking for!
 Now our code can look like this: